mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 `A7356`: If the channel does not support `A7355` but does support recording text within the chat feed, it MUST include the `text` field in the chat history.

-`A7357`: The UI control is displayed with `title` and / or `image`.
+`A7357`: The UI control is displayed with `title` and/or `image`.
 While both of them are optional, at least one of them MUST be specified.

+`A7358`: If `text` and `value` are both unspecified, the message SHOULD be sent without content.

 #### IM Back